rh-event-flow/cloudevents-gateway/README.md

-# Strombrau - CloudEvent Gateway
+# :beers: Strombrau - CloudEvent Gateway

 A simple POC for a Gateway that is routing CloudEvents from different sources to a Kafka topic.